Dynamics of ballistic photocurrents driven by Coulomb scattering

 In this paper, we re-examine BPVE from the perspective of real-time TDDFT~\cite{runge-tddft-1984}, free from the assumptions of weak-field or weak-scattering.
-We find that ballistic photocurrents driven by Coulomb scattering are a major component of BPVE, even exceeding the shift current under some experimentally accessible conditions.
+We find that ballistic photocurrents driven by Coulomb scattering are a major component of BPVE, being comparable to the shift current under high electric field strengths of 0.1 V/nm in 2D materials.
 By Coulomb scattering, we refer to the finite lifetime acquired by electrons and holes as they interact with the electronic charge density.
 As this form of scattering is intrinsic to any material, our results are likely to generalize to a wide range of materials.
-Furthermore, we treat both current components on the same footing and show how they can be differentiated by their intensity- and frequency-dependence.
 Previous real-time simulations~\cite{miyamoto-visualizing-2010, chan-giant-2021, he-ultrafast-2022, rajpurohit-nonperturbative-2022, rajpurohit-ballistic-2023} of photocurrent and time-resolved experiments~\cite{priyadarshi2012} have been useful for understanding transient photocurrent response, due to their nonperturbative and non-equilibrium nature.
 However, the explicit identification of the Coulomb ballistic current as a major BPVE mechanism has not previously been made, as it requires a careful partition of separate current components.